yunpengn/NDSC2019/README.md

 - Download data online and put train.csv and test.csv into data folder

-- Create image training set folder and title training set folder in data

 - Run single script/process_validation.py

-This will seperate data in train.csv into train and validation sets. actual_train.csv and validate.csv are generated in data folder.
+This will seperate training data into train and validation sets. actual_train.csv and validate.csv are generated in data folder.

 - Run image_preprocessing.ipynb in data folder